Sam Mizrahi: The One (Toronto)

-Proposed as an 80-story residential skyscraper with multi-level retail at the base, "The One" will be the tallest condominium tower in Canada, according to Mizrahi.
+Proposed as an 91-story residential skyscraper with multi-level retail at the base, "The One" will be the tallest condominium tower in Canada, according to Mizrahi.
 Mizrahi paid over $300 million for the land acquisition alone.
 The total cost for the project is reported to be $1 billion.

 Mizrahi hired the London-based Foster and Partners as the design architect, and Core Architects as the local architect.
 He travelled to London to design the building using an exoskeleton structure.
 The building's design and height have gone through multiple revisions; most recently, the expensive exoskeleton structure was removed from the tower and limited to the podium of the building.

-Set to replace Stollerys as the podium tenant is Toronto's new Apple Store with approxintely 19,000 square feet of ground floor retail space, superseding Apple's current store at Eaton Centre.
+Set to replace Stollerys as the podium tenant is Toronto's new Apple Store with approximately 19,000 square feet of ground floor retail space, superseding Apple's current store at Eaton Centre.
 The One's designer Foster and Partners also designed Apple's stores in Chicago, Miami, Hong Kong and Macau.
 According to photographer Pedro Marques, the store will feature a three-story vaulted ceiling with a cantilevered mezzanine over the main floor, a build which was complicated by Apple's requirements that there be no interior columns, and will be fronted by three-story glass panels.
 Manufactured in Gersthofen, Germany, each glass panel measures over 2.3 meters wide, 11.5 meters high and 10.9 centimeters thick, with eight sheets of laminated glass.

+Construction of The One was plagued by delays.
+The project was placed in receivership by the Ontario Superior Court of Justice in October 2023.
+The project's total debt was reported at more than $1.6 billion.
+On October 18, 2023, it was announced the project received an additional $315 million in funding to go towards ongoing construction and development costs.
+In December 2024, Tridel was selected to complete the construction of The One while under receivership.

+In December 2023, The One reached skyscraper status having crossed the 150-metre threshold in its construction.
+At this height it is over halfway towards its full height.
+Once complete it will include 647 residential units along with hotel and retail spaces.